postech-di-lab/METIS/database-layer/Starlab-26-demo-main/README.md

 # Multimodal F³CRec: Federated Continual Recommendation with Early Fusion

 This repository provides the PyTorch implementation of the Multimodal Federated Continual Recommendation system.
-It extends the foundational F³CRec framework (Lim et al., **CIKM 2025**) by integrating CLIP-based visual and textual embeddings to mitigate the cold-start problem and catastrophic forgetting during incremental learning phases.
+It extends the foundational F³CRec framework (Lim et al., **CIKM 2025**) by integrating visual and textual embeddings to mitigate the cold-start problem, privacy leakage and catastrophic forgetting during incremental learning phases.

 ## 📌 Requirements